 But you have to find what works for you.
 Pick two to five of your favorites.
 Practice recognizing when they occur.
 Back in the old days, I kept binders full of charts so I could review as often as I needed.

 #6 Learn How to Properly Read News Catalysts

-Most people will read a news story and then assume that the news will be a catalyst.
-By the time you read that news, so has every other trader.
+Most people read a news story and assume that the news will be a catalyst.
+But by the time you read that news, so has every other trader.
 And they’ve already acted on it.

 Picking the best stocks is no simple task.
-There are just so many out there.
+There are so many out there.
 It’s hard to keep track of what different stocks are doing day to day.